ronivay/burp-docker/README.md

 #### Volumes

-There are few important mountpoints you should note if preserving data is important.
+There are few important mountpoints you should note if preserving data is important (usually it is unless you're not just testing this).

 `/etc/burp` - configuration path